“Solutions” to homelessness and policies on housing subsidies have been

 Even as we celebrate the opportunity to more effectively fight homelessness, we recognize just how enormous NYC's homelessness crisis has become.
 More than 111,000 New

-Yorkers slept in city homeless shelters in
+Yorkers slept in city homeless shelters in New York City at some

 · City DHS shelters